render-TheVoid/crypto-dashboard/README.md

 ## 🖥 Usage

 - Browse the list of cryptocurrencies ranked by market cap. 🏅
-- Click on a coin (if implemented) to view detailed statistics. 🔍
+- Click on a coin to view detailed statistics. 🔍
 - Keep track of live market changes effortlessly. 📊

 ---

 ## 🌟 Future Improvements

-- 🔎 Add search functionality to quickly find coins.
 - 📈 Include historical charts for price trends.
 - 🌙 Implement dark/light mode.
 - 🔄 Add sorting and filtering by market cap, volume, or price.